'Kirk Cameron's Saving Christmas' film review: Will make you hate Christmas

 This all sets up what is essentially a nearly 90 minute "debate" between Kirk Cameron and a straw man about the origins of Christmas.
 The brother-in-law regurgitates some argument why Christmas has lost its way, to which Kirk smugly counters.
 This goes back-and-forth a few times (with Kirk's side always getting a cinematic treatment, wherein some biblical event is re-enacted and narrated by Cameron).
 Kirk wins every round.
 If this were a boxing match, Kirk would be Muhammad Ali and the brother-in-law would just be some glass-jawed bum brought in off the street.

 But to call the exchange between Kirk and this brother-in-law a "debate" is disingenuous and insulting.
 It's barely an exchange.
-Christian just airs his grievances - and Kirk just drops truth bombs on Christian.
-The entire film is predicated on Kirk "learning" Christian about the true meaning of Christmas.
+Christian just airs his grievances - and Kirk just drops “truth bombs” on Christian.
+The entire film is predicated on Kirk dropping knowledge on Christian about the true meaning of Christmas.
 But this film never attempts to pit two evenly balanced ideas against each other.
 Christian's concerns about Christmas are immediately brushed off as "all wrong."
 But when it comes time for Kirk to make his arguments, his long-winded counterarguments are vivid re-enactments, complete with an epic voice-over and a dramatic score.

 It is categorically impossible to create any sort of tension when the audience has been told, from the very beginning, that the brother-in-law is across-the-board wrong.
 And remember, the film's first move was to establish Kirk as the voice of reason.
 Kirk's claims are never questioned or refuted.
 Christian blindly accepts Kirk's arguments, rolls over and just moves on this next issue with Christmas.